splunk/public-o11y-docs/synthetics/test-config/syn-downtimes.rst

 Schedule a downtime configuration
 ====================================

+It's a best practice to schedule maintenance windows with a 15 to 30 minute time buffer before and after you start and stop your maintenance work.
+This gives the system an opportunity to catch up with the maintenance state and reduces the chances of Splunk Synthetic Monitoring generating false positives during maintenance operations.

+Schedule requirements:

+* at least fifteen minutes long
+* up to one year in advance and one year in duration

 How to schedule a downtime configuration:

 1. In Splunk Synthetic Monitoring, go to settings, then :strong:`Downtime configurations`.